tarunreddyy/Profile/_posts/2023-10-03-FCRRT-star.md

 ### 4. **Package Delivery in Urban Settings**:

 - **Description**: The future of urban package delivery envisions drones buzzing above our streets, delivering packages right to our doorsteps.
-FC-RRT* plays a pivotal role here, ensuring drones not only find the shortest path but also the most energy-efficient one, maximizing deliveries per charge.
+FC-RRT* plays a pivotal role here, ensuring drones not only find the shortest path but also the most energy-efficient one, maximizing deliveries per charge[7][8].
 - **Use Case**: E-commerce companies can leverage FC-RRT* equipped drones to ensure timely and efficient deliveries, especially in dense urban areas where road traffic might cause delays.

 ### 5. **Environmental Monitoring**: